Friday 16th October 2020

 - Activity must respect local restrictions. (i.e. Waterways Ireland and the Coast Guard).

-- Follow current government guidance on travelling and public transport.
-There is no limit to travel but use common sense and do what is reasonable, CANI advise to avoid popular spots and take the appropriate measures at places where you have to touch shared surfaces, lock gates, etc.
+- Follow current government guidance on travelling and public transport (no unnecessary travel should be undertaken).
+CANI advise to avoid popular spots and take the appropriate measures at places where you have to touch shared surfaces, lock gates, etc.

 - Expect public toilets and handwashing facilities to be closed.
 Use your toilet at home, and be extra sensitive to the need to observe best practice at all times.